 In addition, the USDA Food Patterns included in the Dietary Guidelines aim to meet DRI.
 In this way, the Dietary Guidelines use the DRI to make food-based recommendations that helps Americans to meet their nutrient needs.

 The National Academies of Sciences, Engineering, and Medicine (National Academies) establishes DRI for the United States and Canada.
 Although the U.S. and Canadian governments work together to determine which DRI need to be updated and to sponsor the DRI development process, this process is separate from the Dietary Guidelines.
-The DRI do not serve as federal policy.

 Healthy Eating Index